 3. Try a Puzzle

-The thousands of people who commute between Washington’s ferry terminals each day have a fun tradition: puzzles!
+The thousands of people who regularly commute between Washington’s ferry terminals have a fun tradition: puzzles!

-From the bow of a Washington state ferry, I’ve seen harbor seals, swarms of jellyfish, and on one memorable occasion even the back end of an orca whale disappearing into the white caps.
-(My whale spotting experience was particularly remarkable, as- at 45 minutes into a 60-minute crossing- every other passenger on deck was occupied with their phone, computer, or conversation instead of watching the water- leaving me the only one to spot the enormous split black tail slipping into the water)
+From the bow of a Washington state ferry, I’ve seen harbor seals, swarms of jellyfish, and on one memorable occasion even the fins of an orca whale disappearing into the white caps.
+My whale spotting experience was particularly remarkable!
+Because it was 45 minutes into a 60-minute trip to Bremerton, everyone was distracted.
+While other passengers were occupied with their phone, computer, or travel partner, I was watching the water.
+After seeing that enormous black whale tail slipping into the water I looked around and realized I alone had seen it!

 5. Explore an Empty Car Deck

-Hint: Ferries arriving to Seattle’s downtown terminal after dark are often below capacity, and the lights of the Seattle skyline, viewed from an isolated car deck on a late-night ferry is a magical experience.
+💡 Hint: Ferries arriving to Seattle’s downtown terminal after dark are often below capacity and have empty car decks.
+Seeing the lights of the Seattle skyline from an isolated car deck on a late-night ferry is a magical experience and definitely worth including as an activity on a Seattle honeymoon.

 7. Stand on the Front Outdoor Deck at Arrival